fjp/ppp/ch4-computation/ch4-review.md

 4. What does an expression do?

+The most basic building block of programs is an expression.
+An expression computes a value from a number of operands.
+The simplest expression is simply a literal value, such as `10`, `'a'`, `3.14`, or `"Norah"`.

 5. What is the difference between a statement and an expression, as described in this chapter?